syncfusion-content/angular-docs/angular/GettingStarted/getting-started-with-dotnet-cli.md

 ![](/angular/GettingStarted/Images/createtemplate.png)

-* To generate a new angular project run the below command in your directory.
+* To generate a new Angular project run the below command in your directory.

 {% highlight javascript %}